shreyan241/fastapi-grammar-corrector/README.md

 ## Configuration

-- Adjust settings in `config.py` for default values like context window size, temperature, rate limits, etc.
+- Adjust settings in `config.py` for default values like context window size, temperature, rate limits, etc. (Only applicable when running from source)
 - Customize document type prompts in `prompts.py`.
+(Only applicable when running from source)
 - Modify caching behavior in `cache_manager.py`.
+(Only applicable when running from source)

 ## Additional Notes